 Each of the ten different pipelines we'll be looking at is well suited for particular purposes, which we will also discuss.
-More specifically, each option tends to best transport different liquid types, like liquid petroleum and biofuels, to name a couple.
+More specifically, different types of pipelines tend to best transporting different liquid types, like liquid petroleum and biofuels, to name a couple.
 If you don't know or unsure about some drilling term, be sure to look it up in our Directional Drilling Glossary and Terminology.

 Concrete pipelines are made using welded sheet steel to form jointing on the concrete's surface for reinforcement.

 Concrete pipes are typically wide in diameter, and construction workers lay them out over extended distances.
 Their best use is for water transportation over long distances, although they can transport other liquids.

 The great thing about concrete pipes is that they can last well over 100 years, and so once installed, there is little need for worries of failure or extensive maintenance.

 Also, they tend to have a good sulfate resistance which helps prevent erosion over long periods, and it means they can carry foul liquids.